 Your Aussie’s tail should only require infrequent trimming and only when the fur is becoming too long.
 Most of the time, the tail is the last place that requires trimming.

-Trim Both Ears
+Trim Hair on Both Ears

 Your Aussie may become skittish or nervous when you begin trimming the hair on their ears.
 Soothe your dog by reassuring them as you trim.